johnmatson/ELEX4699/README.md

-An autonomous, garbage collecting robot, developed for the Raspberry Pi.
+A network-controlled, garbage collecting robot, developed for the Raspberry Pi.

 Current functionality includes local and remote motor control using a num-pad.
 Program also streams video over the network